natereid72/armory/agent.md

 Add this manifest to your Kustomize patches:

 _Take note to ensure the plugin version is compatible with the Spinnaker version.
-See the comments in the below manifest_
+See the comments in the manifest_

 ```yaml
 # The plugin version (see kubesvc-plugin below) must be comatible with the spinnaker version, check here: https://docs.armory.io/docs/armory-agent/armory-agent-quick/#compatibility-matrix